y0tka/tinyhosts/README.md

 # tinyhosts
 Tiny list of blocked hosts used by me and my best friend Me.
+Some site will break because they are managed by ~globalhomo~ big tech corporations I don't like.